Arie/serveme/README.md

 ```ruby
 STEAM_WEB_API_KEY = '<your_api_key_here>'
 ```
+5. Go to https://dev.maxmind.com/geoip/geoip2/geolite2/ and download the `GeoLite2 City` DB file. unzip and place in `/doc/` folder.
-5. Install required librarys for nokogiri [(doc can be found here)](http://www.nokogiri.org/tutorials/installing_nokogiri.html#install_with_included_libraries__recommended_)
+6. Install required librarys for nokogiri [(doc can be found here)](http://www.nokogiri.org/tutorials/installing_nokogiri.html#install_with_included_libraries__recommended_)
-6. Install the required gems using bundler: `gem install bundler && bundle` Hint you may need to install some header files for  for
+7. Install the required gems using bundler: `gem install bundler && bundle` Hint you may need to install some header files for  for
-7. Edit the seed data in db/seeds.rb i.e the servers list
+8. Edit the seed data in db/seeds.rb i.e the servers list
 9. Setup and migrate the databases: rake db:create db:migrate db:seed RAILS_ENV=development
 10. Start the webserver: `rails s`
 11. Add `exec reservation.cfg` to the server.cfg of the gameserver